scientificcomputing/scientificcomputing.github.io/docs/environment.md

 We recommend that you publish a docker image every time you create a new version of your code (see [](version-control-tag) for more info about how to create a version).

-You can read more about how to publish a docker image [here](https://scientificcomputing.github.io/reproducibility/part4/docker.html) and you can see an example `Dockerfile` in the [example-paper repo](https://github.com/scientificcomputing/example-paper/blob/main/Dockerfile).
+You can read more about how to publish a Docker image in [](publish-docker) and you can see an example `Dockerfile` in the [example-paper repo](https://github.com/scientificcomputing/example-paper/blob/main/Dockerfile).

 ## Language specific dependencies